Deep0Thinking/2nd-Minima/about.md

 </div>

 Welcome to the "About" page of your site!
 This is where you can introduce yourself or your project.
 Below, you'll find a template structure along with instructions to personalize your page.
-If you need help, feel free to contact me through email: <a href="mailto:Deep_Thinking@outlook.com">Deep_Thinking@outlook.com</a>
+If you need help, feel free to ask [2nd-Minima Helper](https://chat.openai.com/g/g-ZVjN1oUoT-2nd-minima-helper) or directly contact me through email: <a href="mailto:Deep_Thinking@outlook.com">Deep_Thinking@outlook.com</a>

 <h3 style="color: red">Instruction part 1 begins</h3>